Teen & Child Circumcision – Boys or Adolescents – Sydney, NSW

 What to expect after an older boy’s circumcision

 Circumcision for older children who are not babies will entail a recovery period with reduced activity levels.
-Your son will leave our clinic one or two hours after the operation, and guidance and follow-up continues afterwards, with written and verbal instructions on how to provide care after the circumcision.
+Your son will leave our clinic soon after the operation, and guidance and follow-up continues afterwards, with written and verbal instructions on how to provide care after the circumcision.
 Dr. Sharier will be reachable 24-hours a day during the period immediately after the procedure so that he can react fast in the unlikely event of a serious complication.

 The goal is to minimize your boy’s discomfort and promote healing.
 You will be shown how to reduce the risk of infection and informed of warning signs to watch for in case of any complications.